 Risk management is a dynamic process.
 Risks assessed as minor may change in terms of profile and impact at a later date.
 New risks that could lead to errors or losses can also not be ruled out.
 Risk management can therefore not provide absolute assurance or any kind of guarantee with respect to the achievement of the company’s objectives.

 The Board of Management is of the opinion that:

-- The risk management and control systems provide a reasonable degree of certainty that the financial reporting does not contain any material misstatements.
+- The risk management and control systems provide a reasonable degree of assurance that the financial reporting is free from material misstatements.

-- The risk management and control systems performed satisfactorily in terms of financial reporting during the reporting year.
+- The risk management and control systems functioned satisfactorily in terms of financial reporting during the reporting year.

 DECLARATION OF THE BOARD OF MANAGEMENT

 With reference to Section 5:25c, paragraph 2, under c, of the Financial Supervision Act, the Board of Management confirms that to the best of its knowledge:

 - The financial statements give a true and fair view of the assets, the liabilities, the financial position and the result of the company and the group companies included in the consolidation in accordance with the International Financial Reporting Standards as adopted in the European Union (EU-IFRS) and with Title 9, Book 2 of the Dutch Civil Code;